Tulika15b/Mobile-Assignment/README.md

 MainPage.xaml.cs : This file contains the code behind of the screen i.e It has methods to bind the Location details, takes care of username text change, starts the submit functionality, Contains Page events like OnNavigatedTo, OnNavigatedFrom, saving persistant data(function called when page state  navigates from OnNavigatedFrom).

 3.ViewModel
-ViewModel class acts as an interface between the DataModel and View.
+ViewModel class acts as an layer between the DataModel and View.
 It provides the View classes with the data,associated with the Model classes, required to populate them.
+It contains code for saving data to and fetching data from IsolatedStorageSettings.
+It also creates Http Request and handles the Http response.

 4.Utilities
 This folder contains classes like Constanst, RelativeTimeConvertor, HttpServiceRequestClass for modularizing the code.